1. Plan Your Zapier Integration

 Who to involve: Your development team

-Once you’ve been invited by the Zapier team, we will conduct a comprehensive review of your integration and provide feedback.
+Once you’ve been invited by the Zapier team, we will conduct a comprehensive review of your integration using our Integration Review Guidelines and provide feedback.
 You’ll need to make the requested changes via our deploy process (clone, make changes, deploy and replace).
 If everything looks good, we’ll pass your app to our UX team for a second round of feedback, this time focusing less on the technical aspects and more on the user experience of your integration.

 Now, a “Beta” tag will appear above your product’s logo on Zapier during this time.
 During this time, we will continue to keep an eye on usage and support feedback to check that customers are having a good experience with your integration.